wlsf82/hackernews/README.md

 Run `yarn run test:e2e:protractor` to run the Protractor end-to-end tests.

-> Note: local server need to be up and running.
+> Note: local server needs to be up and running.

 ### Running end-to-end tests on CI